greyhoundforty/roks-icd-demo/README.md

 ```

 ## Expose our applications by creating a route
 By default the services that are created are only routable from within the cluster itself.
 An OpenShift route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
-If you do not specify a route one will be generated for you.
+If you do not specify a route one will be generated for you in the form of `<service-name>.<namespace>.<cluster-name>.<random-string>.<ingress-subdomain>`.

 ```
 oc expose svc/node-es-service